 Modern, too, is the dress.
-That means, as White observes with a laugh, no buttoned-up frocks with stays to keep her posture erect at every moment.
+That means as White observes with a laugh, no buttoned-up frocks or anything similar to merry widows corsets that can keep her posture erect at every moment.
 And yet one of the most striking features of her performance is her invariably statuesque posture.

 “Someone asked me about being in a corset the whole time,” says the actress, who more than once offers visual proof that no such props are holding her up.
 “Corsets make you carry yourself in a certain way, so I had to make my own physical adjustment.
 It’s hard to maintain that backbone through the play.
 And then the moment she gets slapped…” White leaves the thought unfinished, but it ends like this: Suddenly the proud woman is reduced to a cowering, trembling heap on the floor.